cloudera/hue/docs/gethue/content/en/posts/2021-04-09-collaborate-on-your-sql-queries-and-results-directly-within-slack.md

 Onwards!

-~ Harsh and Romain from the Hue Team
+~ Harsh from the Hue Team